jeongchan0315/Intelligent-Forgotten-Item-Detection-System-IFIDS-/docs/progress_log.md

 ## July 10, 2026
 - Wired and experimented with 1602A LCD to prepare for LED display on the final product
+- Code used from ArduinoDocs "Liquid Crystal Display (LCD) with Arduino"